gannhiro/bungaku/README.md

 1. UI translations are done with AI.
 2. Limited themes, there are only 4 themes right now that are available.
-3. No zooming of pages yet.
-4. Not yet tested with tablets.
+3. Not yet tested with tablets.
-5. No background updates yet.
+4. No background updates yet.
-6. No user onboarding.
+5. No user onboarding.

 ## Credits